basithp/blahblah/README.md

 *react-native run-android*

 To run from Android Studio, Import the android folder in root using Android studio and sync the gradle.
-[ensure that you are running js server. since it is a poc we didnot add as package]

 **Native App**